russellmcc/site-gen/posts/2012-01-06-Hacking-Vertical-Vinyl.markdown

 <img src="/images/vvinside.jpg"/>

-Fortunately, though, it's quite easy to add this functionality yourself, at home.
+Luckily, it's quite easy to add this functionality yourself.
 The back is cardboard in the classic consumer audio equipment tradition, and comes off easily with a few screws.
 Inside you'll find a sparse, minimalist collection of components - a 12V DC motor driving the belt, along with a small board containing some analog components.

 Adding a line out is as simple as cutting the wires to the speakers and soldering them to phono jacks.